Eric Schmitt: Early life and education

 Schmitt was born in Bridgeton, Missouri, a suburb of St. Louis.
 He graduated from DeSmet Jesuit High School in 1993 and from Truman State University in 1997, with a BA in political science.
 At Truman, Schmitt was a member of the Alpha Kappa Lambda fraternity, played football and baseball, and was a founding member of Truman's Habitat for Humanity chapter.
 He received a scholarship to attend Saint Louis University School of Law, where he earned his JD in 2000.

+Personal life

 For the fall 2018 semester, Schmitt was an adjunct faculty member at Saint Louis University.
-He and his family are Roman Catholic.
+He is Catholic.

 Early law and political career

 Lawyer and Glendale alderman

 Schmitt was admitted to the Missouri bar in 2000.
 He was a partner at the firm Lathrop & Gage, LLP in Clayton, Missouri.
 Schmitt served as an alderman for Glendale, Missouri, from 2005 to 2008; he was one of two aldermen for Ward 3.